jiananarthurli/insight_data_challenge/README.md

 for each durg record.
 The elements are pushed into a minimum heap, where the parent has smaller total_cost than both children.
 If there is a tie, the element whose drug_name has higher position in ascending alphabetical order will be on the top.
 If only top K drugs need to be in the output, the heap size is checked whenever a new element is pushed.
 If max heap size is reached, the record with minimum total_cost will be popped.

-Once all the drug records are pushed in th heap, all the min heap elements are popped into a stack, in ascending order.
+Once all the drug records are pushed in th heap, all the min-heap elements are popped into a stack, in ascending order.

 The minimum heap is maintained with a heap class.
-When a new element is pushed, it is appended to the end of the array, then ```siftUp``` function is called for the new element recursively so that the min heap is maintained.
+When a new element is pushed, it is appended to the end of the array, then ```siftUp``` function is called for the new element recursively so that the min-heap is maintained.
 When an element is popped, it is first swapped with the element in the end of the array and then popped from the array.
-Then ```siftDown``` function is called for the element at the beginning of the array resursively so that the min heap is maintained.
+Then ```siftDown``` function is called for the element at the beginning of the array resursively so that the min-heap is maintained.

 ```siftup``` compares the element with its parent, and swap if necessary.
 ```siftDown``` compares the element with both children (existence checked first), and swap if necessary.